gillcaleb/resume_blog/_posts/3d-printing-1.md

 ![irl](/assets/blog/3d-printing-1/irl.jpg)

-I'd give myself a B- on the whole.
+I'd give myself a B- on the whole (it looked a little better at the start - this was after a bit of rough handling).
 It looks (more or less) like what my design did.
 That being said, I feel like I learned some valuable lessons.

 ## Lessons Learned